 - Aran Islands

 - Kylemore Abbey

 What to pack for your Wild Atlantic Way trip – the basics.

-What to pack for your Wild Atlantic Way trip
+What to pack for your Wild Atlantic Way tour?

-The first thing to figure out when packing for your Wild Atlantic Way trip is what time of year it is.
+The first thing to figure out when packing for your Wild Atlantic Way trip is what time of year it is, and take the unpredictable weather in Ireland into consideration.
 Pack accordingly with a few extra layers, a warm jacket, raincoat or umbrella, and comfortable shoes.
 Ireland has a very diverse climate in every season.